jdraths/class-notes-2/class-notes/content/blog/hello-world/index.md

 ---
 Title:Liverpool
 date: "2015-05-01T22:12:03.284Z"
-description: "All about me"
+description: "This is about my favorite sport"
 ---

-Im going to try my best with this introduction!
+>Im going to try my best with this introduction!

-I'm sure I'll write a lot more interesting things in the future.
+>I'm sure I'll write a lot more interesting things in the future.

 Oh, and here's a great quote from this Wikipedia on [salted duck eggs](https://en.wikipedia.org/wiki/Salted_duck_egg).